synersignart/Multiwii-2020-update/README.md

 Adjust the Config.h parameters according to your drone type and sensors compile and build into your selected arduino board from Tool menu.

+2021 update note Note for

+for complete ready to use set for arduino drone and Synerduino shield you can simply download synerduinokwad3.zip

+with the current sensors for multiwii as of 2020-2021 Magnetometer HMC5883 and HMC5843 are discontinued - pls migrate to QMC5883 and MMC5883 Barometer BMP085 and 180BMP are hard to come by as this is written - Pls migrate to BMP280